ttu/json-flatfile-datastore/README.md

 }
 ```

-Data store supports single items.
-Items can be value and reference types.
-Single item supports dynamic and typed data.
+Data store supports single items, which can be either value or reference types.
+Single items supports both dynamic and typed data.

-Arrays are concidered as single items if they contain value types.
-If Array is empty it is listed as a collection.
+Arrays containing value types are treated as single items.
+Empty arrays are listed as collections.

-Single item's support same methods as Collections (`Get`, `Insert`, `Replace`, `Update`, `Delete`).
+Single items support the same methods as Collections (`Get`, `Insert`, `Replace`, `Update`, `Delete`).

 #### Get